JasonSWu/NeuralImage/README.md

 You can check if the model has generate() implemented by running model.can_generate().
 The generate() function essentially executes the text completion loop for the user.

+-------basicLocalChatbot.py--------
+This file has a script for a very basic local chatbot implementation.
+The bloom and gpt2 options don't work very well.
+Refer to this for an example of how to generate responses.

 ----------EncoderDecoder------------
 The folder contains the files for a failed attempt at constructing an encoder-decoder network using pretrained LLMs as the decoder.
 It quickly became clear that such an architecture is unviable for these purposes.
 Thus,